 Expanding your business means more customers, higher profits, and better brand awareness.
 However, before you can begin you will need enough money to cover the costs of expansion.
-The good news is you can find a whole range of effective ways to raise money for business expansions in the post below.
+The good news is there are a whole range of effective ways to raise money for business expansions.
+Whether you get investment advice from a company like Australian Amalgamated Investment Group or you simply embark on a crowdfunding campaign, the possibilities are endless.
 Read on to find out what they are.

 A bank loan

 Highstreet and online banks offer business loans that can be used to expand your company.
 The key benefit of this type of funding for your expansion is that as long as you keep up with your loan repayments you get to keep 100% control of your company.
 Banks can also offer a good degree of flexibility on repayment terms which means you can shop around for the best deals on interest rates.

 The downsides of taking out a bank loan to fund your business expansion are that you will end up jumping through hoops to show that you are worthy of the bank’s investment.
 This means a great business plan, forecasts, and a clear plan for how you will spend the money that the bank lends you.
 Also, bank loans tend to have a fairly modest cutoff point so if you need anything more than $60,000 – $70,000, you will probably have to look elsewhere.

 The government has a vested interest in promoting the success of business and commerce.
 That is why they offer a range of grants that can be used to help your business expand.
 One of the best things about a government grant is that it’s free money, you don’t have to pay it back.
 Although you will need to make sure you stay within the regulations and guidelines that were initially set out for the grant, otherwise you could find yourself in hot water.

 You’ll also have to go through the process of finding a grant that you are eligible for and applying for it.
 The criteria can be pretty strict too so expect to put plenty of effort and time into customizing each pitch you make.